samerickson/dotfiles-sway/README.md

 **Current development plan (no particular order):**
 If you have solved one of the problems below, please create a pull request.

-- Create a useful status bar
-	- Add disk usage
-	- Add memory usage
-	- Add download speed?
-- Add tap to click
-- Video editor
-- Screenshots
-- Screen recorder
-- Convert keymappings to pdf that can be displayed to the user when a specific keybinding is pressed.
+- Convert key mappings to pdf that can be displayed to the user when a specific key binding is pressed.
+- Current screen shot tool takes a screen shot of the entire screen, including external monitors if they are connected.
+I would like to be able to select which screen to take for the screen shot, rather than including them all each time.
+- Find a better way of connecting to wifi.
+Currently using `nmtui` which works, but does not connect to enterprise wifi, which is a problem for students who want to connect to their university wifi.